Opentrons/opentrons/api/docs/v2/new_pipette.rst

         # pipette at the top of their respective wells
         right.dispense(volume=300, location=plate['A3'].top())

-In general, you should specify wells in the first row of a labware when you are using multi-channel pipettes.
-One common exception to this rule is when using 384-well plates.
-The spacing between the wells in a 384-well plate and the space between the nozzles of a multi-channel pipette means that a multi-channel pipette accesses every other well in a column.
-Specifying well A1 accesses every other well starting with the first (rows A, C, E, G, I, K, M, and O); specifying well B1 similarly accesses every other well, but starting with the second (rows B, D, F, H, J, L, N, and P).
+In general, you should specify wells in the first row of a well plate when using multi-channel pipettes.
+One exception to this rule is when using 384-well plates.
+The limited space between the wells in a 384-well plate and between the nozzles of a multi-channel pipette means the pipette accesses every other well in a column.
+Specifying well A1 accesses every other well starting with the first(rows A, C, E, G, I, K, M, and O); specifying well B1 similarly accesses every other well, but starting with the second (rows B, D, F, H, J, L, N, and P).

 .. code-block:: python